HannesTuhkala/plen/README.md

 ### Compiling under Windows

 SDL2 needs to be added to be able to compile Plen under Windows.
-You can follow this tutorial https://github.com/Rust-SDL2/rust-sdl2/blob/master/README.md#windows-with-build-script or one of the others listed below it.
+You can follow this tutorial https://github.com/Rust-SDL2/rust-sdl2/blob/master/README.md#windows-with-build-script
+(or possibly one of the others listed below it, not tested it myself but should work).

 You also need to install SDL2 mixer which can be found here https://www.libsdl.org/projects/SDL_mixer/.